Phone: (202) 296-5505 Email: info@winvale.com

 What is the Micro-Purchase Threshold (MPT)?

 We like to view the Micro-Purchase Threshold as the federal government’s “smallest limit” set on purchases of commercial goods and services that do not require a competitive quotation process.
-Micro-Purchases can be made directly with the contractor if the Contracting Officer or appointed federal buyer considers the pricing to be reasonable.
+Micro-Purchases can be made directly with the contractor if the Contracting Officer (CO) or appointed federal buyer considers the pricing to be reasonable.

 The MPT is currently $10,000, meaning authorized buying agencies can purchase directly from the contractor without adhering to the more formal competitive processes when they are acquiring goods and services for $10,000 and below.